Logo-stateuniv

 Financial Aid

-Financial Aid is very important for many students who dream of attending this university.
-There are a number of financial options in which students may choose.
-The financial aid process begins with the completion of the FAFSA form to determine eligibility.
+The financial aid process begins with the completion of the Free Application for Federal Student Aid (FAFSA) to determine eligibility.
+FAFSA applications must be completed by early March for consideration.
 Students may qualify for grants, loans, and work-study programs.
-Some students may choose alternative loans to finance an education at the University of Kansas.
+Some students may choose alternative loans to finance their educations.
 Others may choose to apply for scholarships.
-FAFSA applications must be completed by early March for consideration.

 The University of Kansas offers an Endowment Association Loan for many of its students.
 The low interest loans come from the gifts of friends and alumni of the university.
 KU Endowment uses fundraising through the nonprofit organization to raise money for deserving students.

 Private loans may be an option for students who do not qualify to receive federal financial aid.
-The school has a link on the University of Kansas’ website for students who are interesting in this form of financing.
+The school has a link on the school’s website for students who are interesting in this form of financing.

-Scholarships are available through the University of Kansas.
+Scholarships are available through the school as well.
 The deadline to complete an application is early November for the priority deadline and early December for the final deadline.
 The university offers a number of scholarships for current undergraduate students, incoming freshman, graduate student, current law students, and incoming transfer students.

 The university also offers financial literacy tools for students who plan to borrow money.
 Students learn how to itemize expenses to determine the financial need before, during, and after college.
 The tool is available through the non-profit organization the National Endowment of Financial Education (NEFE).